Board Responsibility & Liability

 - Phishing

-attacks account for more than 80 percent of reported security incidents.
+attacks account for more than 80% of reported security incidents.
 (CSO

 Online)